 You must confirm your eligibility for the Course Relief Policy and become informed about the degree requirements for your new program.
 If you wish to exercise this option, you must visit your home Academic Advising office first to discuss your options.

-You can read the complete Course Relief Policy on the Secretariat Policies website.
+You can read the complete Policy on Academic Forgiveness on the Secretariat Policies website.